|

 Interior Features

-it sets high standards for interior amenity.
-The 2.4-liter light-pressure
+consequently, it sets high standards for interior amenity.

-lower grade model but other than that there are no factory options available.
+to the lower grade model but other than that there are no

 Exterior Features

-fully automatic insulated cloth top tucks away invisibly at the touch
+cloth top tucks away invisibly at the touch of a button.

 Performance

-be smaller, more fuel efficient, yet just as powerful, through the use
+fuel efficient, yet just as powerful, through the use of

-of turbo systems.
+turbo systems.
 The C70 is a prime example.
-The other curious feature
+The other curious

-of the two engines in the C70 is that the more powerful one, a high-pressure
+feature of the two engines in the C70 is that the more powerful

-is available optionally for the high-pressure turbo models.
+the automatic is available optionally for the high-pressure

 Safety and Security

-of passive restraint systems such as dual front, side impact protection
+systems such as dual front, side impact protection (SIPS),

 system.